lunayuehuang/Catboost/README.md

 Change the *learning rate* to .01 and train a new model.
 This should prevent the model from memorizing the training data too quickly.

-Observe how the this has affected the train and test curves.
+Observe how this has affected the train and test curves.
 Next, let's try increasing the *depth* to 6 so that each tree has more predictive power.

-Again, observe how the this has affected the train and test curves.
+Again, observe how this has affected the train and test curves.
 Let's try increasing the *l2_leaf_reg*.
 There is a balance here, as setting it too high can again lead to greater errors.
 Play around with this and choose a value that you think gives a good balance between performance and overfitting.
 There is no one right answer here, use your intuition and don't spend too much time trying to find a perfect value!

 > **Question 2:** Write one sentence describing how each hyperparameter change affected the train and test curves.
 List the value you chose for *l2_leaf_reg* and why you chose it.